who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 To save you some time, we already prepared these files and put them under ```~/Course_Materials/data/circos```.

 Open the files to see the information they contain.
-Yes, it is true - making circos plots is not as difficult as it looks like!!

 Now, you can make the plot using circos software: